What is this?

 Countdown Timer

-20 Minutes Till Dawn creates dynamic gameplay through a countdown timer.
-At specific periods of time more or different enemies will spawn to change up the gameplay and add challenge for the player.
+20 Minutes Till Dawn creates dynamic gameplay using a countdown timer.
+At specific intervals, additional or different enemies spawn, altering the gameplay and increasing the challenge for the player.

-These are the elements I felt was most important from 20 Minutes Till Dawn to be added to A Murder of Crows.
+These are the elements I felt were most important from 20 Minutes Till Dawn to include in A Murder of Crows.

 Health

-Both 20 Minutes Till Dawn and Vampire Survivors use exp orbs dropped from enemies to increase the players level to make them more powerful.
-I felt it was very satisfying to rapidly pick up the orbs after killing a huge wave of enemies and I wanted to keep that aspect.
+Both 20 Minutes Till Dawn and Vampire Survivors use experience orbs dropped by enemies to increase the player’s level and make them more powerful.
+I found it very satisfying to quickly collect the orbs after clearing a large wave of enemies, and I wanted to retain that element in our game.

 Exp Orbs